TheresaLui/SelfHelpContent_v2/articles/microsoft.connectedvehicleplatform/core-sendcommand.md

 ## Error: BadRequest

-Q: When following the Send a Command instructions found in the "Tutorial: Send, Receive, and Respond to a Command," the status code resulted in a "BadRequest"
+Q: When following the Send a Command instructions found in the **Tutorial: Send, Receive, and Respond to a Command**, the status code resulted in a `BadRequest`
 A: There are a number of reasons this error may occur—the most common are the following:

 1. Incorrect vehicle or device name in the Command Extension

-- Repeat step 2 from the "Tutorial: Send, Receive, and Respond to a Command" and redeploy your command extension.
+- Repeat step 2 from the **Tutorial: Send, Receive, and Respond to a Command** and redeploy your command extension.

 2. Missing claims for the vehicle

 - Add the missing claim for the vehicle.
-Follow the instructions to "Create Claims for Vehicle Telemetry" found in the "Tutorial: Deploy the Sample Claims Application and Create Claims."
-Then rerun the section "Send a Command" in the "Tutorial: Send, Receive, and Respond to a Command."
+Follow the instructions to **Create Claims for Vehicle Telemetry** found in the **Tutorial: Deploy the Sample Claims Application and Create Claims**.
+Then rerun the section **Send a Command** in the **Tutorial: Send, Receive, and Respond to a Command**.

 ## **Recommended Documents**